Hit246/carrercraftai/PROJECT_REPORT.md

 *   A streamlined, serverless architecture for a fast and reliable experience.
 *   Dedicated tools for recruiters to automate and enhance candidate screening.

-**Solution: CareerCraft AI**
-Designed for modern professionals, CareerCraft AI fills this gap with an intelligent, cohesive platform that simplifies career advancement and streamlines recruitment.

 ### 2.3 Need for New System

 While platforms like LinkedIn and Indeed offer a wide reach, they lack the focused, intelligent tools needed for effective career development and modern recruitment.